emissary-ingress/emissary/reference/core/ambassador.md

 ### Overriding Default Ports

-By default, Ambassador listens for HTTP or HTTPS traffic on ports 8080 or 8443 respectively.
+By default, Ambassador Edge Stack listens for HTTP or HTTPS traffic on ports 8080 or 8443 respectively.
 This value can be overridden by setting the `service_port` in the Ambassador `Module`:

 ```yaml
 ---